nstrayer/datadrivencv/README.md

 ## No lock-in

-Inspired heavily the the `usethis` package, `datadrivencv` strives to make itself unnecessary.
+Inspired heavily by the `usethis` package, `datadrivencv` strives to make itself unnecessary.
 The main function is `use_data_driven_cv`, which sets up the files you need to build your CV.
 These files are self-contained meaning if you uninstall `datadrivencv` your CV will